Classifying $\tau$-tilting modules over the Auslander algebra of $K[x]/(x^n)$

 \section{Support $\tau$-tilting modules over the Auslander algebra of $K[x]/(x^n)$}

 Throughout this section, $\Lambda$ is the Auslander algebra of $K[x]/(x^n)$.
 In this section, we firstly construct a bijection from the symmetric group $\mathfrak{S}_{n+1}$ to the set $\sttilt\Lambda$ of isomorphism classes of basic support $\tau$-tilting $\Lambda$-modules, and then we show that this is an anti-isomorphism of posets.
-Recall that $\Lambda$ is presented by the quiver Let $M$ be the ideal of $\Lambda$ generated by $e_n$.
-Then we have $M=\bigoplus_{i=1}^nM_i$.
-We often use the functor
+Recall that $\Lambda$ is presented by the quiver